distrinet-hifi/hifinet/README.md

 # hifinet
-Like Distrinet but can actually scale
+Like Mininet but can actually scale